Last updated on 6th July 2018 (v18 180706)

 11. If you have a complaint

-If you have a problem during your holiday, please inform the relevant supplier (e.g. your hotelier) and our representative or our local office immediately who will endeavour to put things right.
+If you have a problem during your holiday, please inform the relevant supplier (e.g. your hotelier) and our representative or our local office without undue delay who will endeavour to put things right.
 If your complaint is not resolved locally, please follow this up within 28 days of your return home by writing to our Customer Services Department at the address shown on your confirmation giving your booking reference and all other relevant information.
 Please keep your letter concise and to the point.
 This will assist us to quickly identify your concerns and speed up our response to you.
 It is strongly recommended that you communicate any complaint to the supplier of the services in question as well as our representative or local office without delay whilst in resort.
 If you fail to follow this simple procedure we will have been deprived of the opportunity to investigate and rectify your complaint whilst you were in resort and this may affect your rights under this contract.
 Please also see clause 3 above on ABTA.

 12. Our liability to you